wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 Also of note is that the HTML template makes references to external websites to request the required `css` and `js` files.
 So you will need to be connected to the internet for the style to be loaded when you run the application.

 I> ###Working Offline?
-I> Rather than including external references to the `css` and `js` files, you could download all the associated files and store them in your static folder.
+I> Rather than including external references to the `css` and `js` files, you could download all the associated files and store them in your static directory.
 If you do this, simply update the base template to reference the static files stored locally.

 ## Quick Style Change